CASE / REFERENCE | READING TIME: 6 MINUTES | 29 APRIL

-- The lack of knowledge and understanding of digital marketing or data at management level.
+- The lack of knowledge and understanding of digital marketing or data at a management level

 Insights and Conclusion:

-Establish a vision with the management early on and set clear goals – match your marketing goals with the company’s primary goals.
+Establish a vision with the management early on and set clear goals – align your marketing goals with the company’s primary goals.
 This makes it easy to set up clear KPIs and to follow up on how the marketing investment develops.
-It is crucial to have measurability all the way: from Google rankings of the website down to actual sales or other transactions.
+It is crucial to ensure measurability all the way: from Google rankings of the website, down to actual sales or other transactions.
 From follow-up of MQL, and SQL, to the actual sales.